Cooling

 If foods heated up in connection with preparing them are not served directly after their preparation or stored hot, they must be chilled immediately after the preparation.

-The cooling process must be carried out by cooling the food down to +6oC or below in four hours at the most.
+The cooling process must be carried out by cooling the food down to the temperature according to the food´s storage temperature.
 Faster cooling ensures better quality, safety and stability.
 If the cooling takes place too slowly or in too warm a temperature, the spores of bacteria that have survived in the food through the heating process may develop into growth forms, contaminating the food.
 Fast cooling and cold storage therefore also prevent food poisoning.

 The following are among the factors that affect the speed of the cooling process: